logo

 Canine Enthusiasts Share Their Secrets For Training Dogs Unmotivated By Treats

-Treats are easily the go-to for most dog owners who want to train their beloved canine friends.
-But some owners will hit a snag once they find out that the dog they adopted doesn't get motivated by food.
+Treats are easily the go-to option for most dog owners who want to train their beloved canine friends.
+However, some owners encounter a snag when they discover that the dog they adopted isn't motivated by food.

-Dog owners need something that really grabs their pet's interest and gets them eager to learn.
+Dog owners need something that truly grabs their pet's interest and makes them eager to learn.
 But hey, if treats aren't doing the trick for your pup, don't fret!

 There are plenty of other approaches you can take to keep them engaged and excited about training.
-Frame your mind to think that dog training is like paying wages.
+Frame your mind to think of dog training as paying wages.

 Some dogs simply won't settle for the minimum wage.
 Maybe those run-of-the-mill dog treats aren't cutting it for your furry friend, but a freshly cooked piece of chicken or a tasty chunk of cheese might just grab their attention.